Days of Pearly Spencer: Weekly charts

+Year-end charts

 Other cover versions

-In 1968, French composer Franck Pourcel arranged an upbeat instrumental version of "Days of Pearly Spencer", the first track on his album "The Franck Pourcel Sound".
-This track was used as background music for "The Kenny Lynn Show" on BBC Radio 1.
-These recordings were likely not heard for half a century, but were featured in a Techmoan video about broadcast tapes, which sparked a curiosity over what the music was.
+In 1968, French composer Franck Pourcel arranged an upbeat instrumental version of "Days of Pearly Spencer", the first track on his album The Franck Pourcel Sound.

-New Zealand band the Avengers had a number-four hit in that country in December 1968 with a cover version of the song; in Italy, the song was also covered in 1968 by Caterina Caselli as "Il Volto Della Vita" (with an unrelated text) reaching number four on the Italian chart.
+New Zealand band the Avengers had a number-four hit in that country in December 1968 with a cover version of the song; in Italy, the song was also very successfully covered in 1968 by Caterina Caselli as "Il Volto Della Vita" (with an unrelated text) reaching number four on the Italian chart.
 In the U.S., the Grass Roots covered the song on their 1969 album Lovin' Things.
 A Spanish version called "Vuelo blanco de gaviota" was recorded in 1979 by Ana Belén.
 Successful later versions of the song included a disco version which reached number one in Belgium in the 1980s, and a cover version in 1988 by the French psychedelic band The Vietnam Veterans and their album The Days of Pearly Spencer.
-A version by French singer Rodolphe Burger was used in the 2012 French film "Louise Wimmer" and a French duo consisting of brothers Gorges and Michel Costa as 'Trade Mark' in 1978 released a disco version (including a 12" extended mix).
+A version by French singer Rodolphe Burger was used in the 2012 French film "Louise Wimmer" and a French duo consisting of brothers Georges and Michel Costa as 'Trade Mark' in 1978 released a disco version (including a 12" extended mix).

-Finnish rock musician Hector made a Finnish language version in 2014 titled "Jos lehmät osais lentää", contemplating the impossibility of resolving the problems of world.

-À French language version also exist by French 1960s singer Frank Alamo titled "Je connais une chanson" about an impossible love.